 Make Adequate Preparations

 This is especially important when it comes to lights.
 Before setting off, test your light decorations and also check that your chosen power source works without any problems.
 Do a test run in local waters to make sure that your decorations are balanced and safe.
 As always, ensure that all the relevant insurance is in place in case of accidents.
+Prepare your boat for Christmas and use marine cleaning products to have it shiny.

 Electric Light Orchestration